olindgallet/jeff-rise-class/python/lab1/README.md

 What happens?

+Note that most lines in Python end with a semicolor(;).
+Typing in code has rules so that the computer can understand what you're trying to say; this is known as **syntax**.
+Like how English sentences begin with a capital letter and end with a punctuation mark, code has its own set of rules.

 As a side note, I will be teaching you Python3.
 There's other versions of Python, but Python3 is the most up-to-date version.
 If you want to try code you find on the Internet, be aware of this.

 7. What you just did is known as **output**, or sending information to the user.
 Taking in information is known as **input**.
 Keep in mind that in complicated programs, the user might not even be a human -- input and output can happen between sensors, database readers, and other hardward and software parts.
 So let's do input -- type in your code in the previous window as follows: